-- 1. breadth and knowledge of Counseling Psychology. - 2. ability to think as scientist-professionals. - 3. ethical and professional behavior. - 4. competence as practitioners of counseling, assessment, consultation, psycho-education, and program development and evaluation. - 5. competence as researchers. - 6. competence as instructors. - 7. competence in providing supervision. - 8. multicultural competencies and involvement in social justice actions.
+- 1. breadth and knowledge of Counseling Psychology. - 2. ability to think as scientist-professionals. - 3. ethical and professional behavior. - 4. competence as practitioners of counseling, assessment, consultation, psycho-education, and program development and evaluation. - 5. competence as researchers. - 6. competence as instructors. - 7. competence in providing supervision. - 8. multicultural and social justice competencies and involvement.